marick/structural-typing/README.md

 (type/set-failure-handler! type/throwing-failure-handler)
 ```

-More generally, `set-failure-handler` can be set to any function that
+More generally, `set-failure-handler!` should be set to any function that
 takes a list of error messages.
 For example, I use
-[Timbre](https://github.com/ptaoussanis/timbre) to control my logging, so my
+[Timbre](https://github.com/ptaoussanis/timbre) to handle logging, so my failure handler
-type failures go to its `error` function.
+maps `taoensso.timbre/error` over the failure handler's argument.

-Another alternative, if you have a monadic bent, is to use something
+Another alternative, if you swing categorically, is to use something
 like the Either monad.
 Here's an example that uses
 Armando Blancas's [Morph](https://github.com/blancas/morph) library.
 As is common, we'll interpret the result of a computation to have
 either a "left" value (with data about an error) or a "right" value
 (with the computation's result).
 Those are plugged into our type repo as follows: